We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Green tea extract seems to be helpful in exercise, whether it’s by improving exercise performance or enhancing recovery.

-In fact, a study in 35 men showed that green tea extract combined with strength training for four weeks enhanced the body’s antioxidant protection (42).
+In fact, a study involving 35 male students showed that green tea extract combined with strength training for 4 weeks enhanced the body’s antioxidant protection (

-Additionally, 16 sprinters who took green tea extract for four weeks demonstrated increased protection against oxidative stress produced by repeated sprint bouts (43).
+Additionally, 16 sprinters who took green tea extract for 4 weeks demonstrated increased protection against oxidative stress produced by repeated sprint bouts (

-Furthermore, green tea extract seems to benefit exercise performance.
+Green tea extract also seems to benefit exercise performance.

-One study found that 14 men who consumed green tea extract for four weeks increased their running distance by 10.9% (44).
+One study found that 14 men who actively engaged in physical activity and consumed green tea extract for 4 weeks increased their running distance by 10.9% (

-A study gave 14 healthy people a sugary substance and 1.5 grams of green tea or a placebo.
-The green tea group experienced better blood sugar tolerance after 30 minutes, and continued to show better results, compared to the placebo group (47).
+A study gave 14 people with no underlying health conditions a sugary substance and either 1.5 grams of green tea or a placebo.
+The group that consumed green tea experienced better blood sugar tolerance after 30 minutes and continued to show better results compared with the placebo group (

-Another study showed that green tea extract helped improve insulin sensitivity in healthy young men by 13% (48).
+An older study showed that green tea extract improved insulin sensitivity in healthy young men by 13% (

-Moreover, an analysis of 17 studies concluded that green tea extract is useful in decreasing fasting blood sugar levels.
-It can also help lower levels of hemoglobin A1C, which is an indicator of blood sugar levels over the past 2–3 months (49).
+An analysis of 17 studies concluded that green tea extract is useful in decreasing fasting blood sugar levels.
+It can also help lower the hemoglobin A1C value, which is an indicator of blood sugar levels over the past 2–3 months (